iPhone 12 vs. iPhone 12 Pro Buyer's Guide

 The iPhone 12 uses aerospace-grade aluminum on the edges and a single piece of polished glass on the rear, while the iPhone 12 Pro uses surgical-grade stainless steel on the edges and a single piece of matte glass on the rear.

 The two devices also use completely different color palettes.
-The iPhone 12 is available in Blue, Green, PRODUCT(RED), White, and Black, while the iPhone 12 Pro is available in Pacific Blue, Gold, Graphite, and Silver.
+The iPhone 12 is available in Blue, Green, PRODUCT(RED), White, Black, and Purple, while the iPhone 12 Pro is available in Pacific Blue, Gold, Graphite, and Silver.